Heat Pump Loan and Subsidy 2026KfW Grants, Subsidized Loans, and Financing Options in Germany

 If you do not qualify for KfW 358 (household income exceeds 90,000 EUR) or prefer faster processing without KfW bureaucracy, a personal renovation loan without land register entry is an alternative.
 Banks like ING, Commerzbank, and online lenders offer purpose-bound renovation loans with better rates than general personal loans.

-With the ECB deposit facility rate at 2.00% and the main refinancing rate at 2.15% as of February 2026, personal loan rates remain in a moderate range.
-A purpose-bound renovation loan typically offers lower rates than an unrestricted personal loan, because the lender can assess the value improvement to the property.
+With the ECB deposit facility rate at 2.25% and the main refinancing rate at 2.40% (following the ECB's decision of 11 June 2026), personal loan rates in Germany sit in a moderate range.
+A purpose-bound renovation loan typically offers lower rates than an unrestricted personal loan, because the property value secures the loan.
+Current personal-loan benchmarks are published in the Bundesbank MFI-Zinsstatistik.

 You can calculate monthly payments for your specific financing amount and compare multiple offers using the comparison tool below.
 Typical financing amounts after the KfW 458 grant range from 10,000 to 20,000 EUR for most single-family homes.